Outpost Building: History

 Outpost Building was built for Mr. and Mrs. B. C. Donnelly by E. Parcher and/or B. B. Horner.
 The building was completed either in 1920 or 1927.

-In 1984, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with Outpost Building listed as a contributing property in the district.
+In 1985, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with Outpost Building listed as a contributing property in the district.

 Architecture and design

 Outpost Building consists of two two-story buildings originally separated by a courtyard, then joined by a second story arcaded passage.
 The building features two competing architectural styles: Spanish Colonial Revival and French Regency.
 Elements of Spanish Colonial Revival include a red tiled roof, bell tower, arched windows, and wrought iron balconies, while the building's French Regency elements include a swan-necked pediment and stone medallions.

 The building's first floor interior originally contained studio shops, mezzanine balconies, and 19-foot ceilings, all of which were modeled to resemble shops in Madrid, Spain.
+The lobby also contained Art Deco lamps, terrazzo flooring, and a red tile stairway with a wrought-iron handrail.